All You Need to Know About the Abu Dhabi Toll Gate Registration

 - Enter a valid email address

-- An OTP will be emailed, enter that one time pin
+- An OTP will be emailed, Enter that one-time pin

 - Select the emirate where your vehicle is registered (the Emirate your car is registered in example Dubai, Abu Dhabi, Ajman, Sharjah, Ras Al Khaimah, Fujairah or Umm Al Quwain)